-We may not be due our year end, a salary review or our final exams but it should not mean that we are exempt from an appraisal of how we are performing as a species.
+We may not be due our year-end, a salary review, or our final exams, but that does not mean we are exempt from an appraisal of how we are performing as a species.

 Are we achieving what we are supposed to be striving for?
 How well are we doing?
 How do we compare with others?
 What should we be working on?